apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 Future Plans

-1. Future releases will introduce a next generation timeline service which is scalable and reliable, "Timeline Server v2".
+1. Future releases will introduce a next generation timeline service which is scalable and reliable, ["Timeline Service v2"](./TimelineServiceV2.html).
 1. The expanded features of this service *may not* be available to applications using the Timeline Server v1 REST API.
 That includes extended data structures as well as the ability of the client to failover between Timeline Server instances.